ad-kulkarni/message-template-api/README.md

   <br/>

 # Note
-  Don't recommend using Swagger UI for urls with query params because of an existing issue with the springfox library (https://github.com/springfox/springfox/issues/2338) and seems like it is still unresolved.
+  For urls with query params the use of Swagger UI is not recommended because of an existing issue with the springfox library (https://github.com/springfox/springfox/issues/2338) and seems like it is still unresolved.